oxfordinternetinstitute/oxonfair/measures.md

 * `metric.max` reports the maximum value for any group.
 * `metric.min` reports the minimum value for any group.
 * `metric.overall` reports the overall value for all groups combined, and is the same as calling `metric` directly
-* `metric.ratio` reports the average ratio over pairs of distinct groups, where smallest value is divided by the largest
+* `metric.ratio` reports the average ratio over pairs of distinct groups, where the smallest value is divided by the largest
 * `metric.per_group` reports the value for every group.

 These can be passed directly to fit, or to the evaluation functions we provide.